emdb-empiar/empiar-depositor/README.rst

 ``EMPIAR_TOKEN``
 ~~~~~~~~~~~~~~~~
 EMPIAR API token.
-Contact EMPIAR team to obtain it.
+You can generate it at `https://empiar.org/deposition/api_token <https://empiar.org/deposition/api_token>`_.
+Alternatively, instead of the token you can use your EMPIAR username and provide your password with **-p** optional argument (see below for more information).

 ``JSON_INPUT``
 ~~~~~~~~~~~~~~